chadlaing/Panseq/README.md

 * 'muscleExecutable' specifies the full path to the muscle executable file.

-* 'fragmentationSize' when running a ‘core’ analysis with 'coreInputType' set to 'panGenome', it determines the size of the fragments that the genomic sequences are segmented into.
+* 'fragmentationSize' when running a in mode `pan' determines the size of the fragments that the genomic sequences are segmented into.

-* 'percentIdentityCutoff' when running a ‘core’ analysis sets the threshold of sequence identity for determining whether a fragment is part of the ‘core’ or ‘accessory’ genome.
+* 'percentIdentityCutoff' when running in mode `pan' sets the threshold of sequence identity for determining whether a fragment is part of the ‘core’ or ‘accessory’ genome.

 * 'coreGenomeThreshold' defines the number of the initial sequences that a segment must be found in to be considered part of the 'core' genome; multi-fasta files of a single sequence are treated as a single sequence.